OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview

-Exceptions can often occur when an application gets into a non-normal or erroneous state.
+Exceptions often occur after an application enters an abnormal or erroneous state.
-Testing exception handling is about reassuring that the application will handle the exception and get to a safe state without exposing any sensitive information at both the UI and the logging mechanisms used by the application.
+Testing exception handling is about making sure that the application will handle the exception and get into a safe state without exposing any sensitive information via its logging mechanisms or the UI.

-However, bear in mind that exception handling in objective-C is quite different than in Swift.
-Bridging the two concepts to one another in application that has both legacy objective-C code and Swift-code can be problematic.
+Bear in mind that exception handling in Objective-C is quite different from exception handling in Swift.
+Bridging the two approaches in an application that is written in both legacy Objective-C code and Swift code can be problematic.

 ##### Exception handling in Objective-C

-Objective-C has two types of errors :
+Objective-C has two types of errors:

 **NSException**
-`NSException` is used for handling programming or low-level errors (e.g. divided by 0, out-of-bounds array access).
+`NSException` is used to handle programming and low-level errors (e.g., division by 0 and out-of-bounds array access).
-An `NSException` can either be raised by `raise()` or thrown with `@throw`, unless caught, will invoke the unhandled exception handler where you can log the statement and then the program will be halted, `@catch` allows you to recover from it if you are using a `@try`-`@catch`-block:
+An `NSException` can either be raised by `raise` or thrown with `@throw`.
+Unless caught, this exception will invoke the unhandled exception handler, with which you can log the statement (logging will halt the program). `@catch` allows you to recover from the exception if you're using a `@try`-`@catch`-block:

 ```obj-c
  @try {
  	//do work here